Healthcare in New Zealand: Public vs. private payment

 Hospital and specialist care in New Zealand is totally covered by the government if the patient is referred by a general or family practitioner and this is funded from government expenditure (approx. 77%).
 Private payment by individuals also plays an important role in the overall system although the cost of these payments are comparatively minor.
 Those earning less than certain amounts, depending on the number of dependents in their household, can qualify for a Community Services Card (CSC).
 This reduces the cost of after-hours doctors' visits, and prescription fees, as well as the cost of visits to a person's regular doctor.

+In July 2026, a national primary care target was introduced under which more than 80% of patients are intended to be able to access an appointment with a general practice provider within one week, with progress towards the target planned through 2030.

 Injuries which occur as a result of "accidents", ranging from minor to major physical but including psychological trauma from sexual abuse are generally covered by the Accident Compensation Corporation (ACC).
 This may include coverage for doctors visits and lump-sum payments.

 Waiting lists

 In New Zealand's public health system it is typical for medical appointments, particularly surgeries to have a waiting list.
 District Health Boards are typical judged in the media and by government in part based on the length of these lists.
 In 2016, it was inferred that many people required surgery but were not put on the official list.
 Research projected that of all the people who had been told they needed surgery less than half were on the official list.
 However, the main concern noted by health industry observers was the overall increase in waiting time, about 304 days.